kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 Pjtester expects to find the file with the configuration of ProwJobs tests in the location `vpath/pjtester.yaml`.

 A list `pjNames` contains configuration of ProwJobs to test.
 Each element of a list must contain `pjName` key with name of ProwJob to test.
-It may contain `pjPath` key with path to the ProwJob definition and `report: true` which enables reporting of ProwJob status.
+It may contain `pjPath` key with path to the ProwJob definition and `report: true` which enables reporting of Prow job status.
 Only `pjName` key is mandatory.
 The path to the ProwJob configuration should be relative from the `kyma-project` directory.
 If not provided, default location for the `kyma-project/test-infra` repository is used.

 A dictionary `prConfigs` contains numbers of pull request on repositories other than test-infra.
 Pjtester will use code from these PRs to test ProwJobs.
 It's optional.